being-hv/HackIndia-Spark-7-2025-Stackweavers/README.md

 ## 🌟 Key Features

 - **AI-powered answers 🤖**: Get real-time assistance from AI while solving coding challenges or submitting your solutions and getting rewarded!
-- **Web3 Rewards 🎉**: Earn cryptocurrency or tokens for participating in challenges, solving problems, and voting.
+- **Web3 Rewards 🎉**: Earn cryptocurrency or tokens for participating in challenges, solving problems (& lose for asking help), and voting.
 - **Decentralized Voting System 🔗**: Secure and transparent voting for selecting top solutions using blockchain wallets.
 - **Leaderboard Ranking 🏆**: Compete with others, track your progress, and climb the ranks based on your performance.
 - **Fast Problem Solving 🔥**: Participate in time-based challenges that test your coding skills under pressure.